 Sometimes, if you want the best, you’ll have to pay for it.

-With the Blue Cash Preferred Card from American Express, you’ll earn 6% cash back at U.S. supermarkets (on the first $6,000 per year; 1% thereafter), 3% cash back at stand-alone U.S. gas stations and select department stores, and 1% cash back on everything else.
+With the Blue Cash Preferred Card from American Express, you’ll earn 6% cash back at U.S. supermarkets (on the first $6,000 per year; 1% thereafter), 3% cash back at stand-alone U.S. gas stations, transit, and select U.S. streaming subscriptions, and 1% cash back on everything else.

 However, there’s a $95 annual fee.

-- Pros: Plenty of cash back on supermarkets and travel purchases
+- Pros: Plenty of cash back on supermarkets and commuting costs

 - Cons: $95 annual fee

 Since gas makes up just one part of your everyday spending, why not get a credit card that gives you great rewards on other common expenses?